wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

 You can provide a Docker config in JSON format to authenticate to the container registry.
 This option only allows you to register one container registry.
 That is, it **only allows a single registry under `auths`**.

-You must provide the credentials directly within the configuration.
-Choreo cannot utilize references to executable authentication plugins.
+You must provide the credentials directly within the configuration. {{ product_name }} cannot utilize references to executable authentication plugins.

 Sample Docker config format: